 I’d still recommend following this guide’s post-installation steps to learn more about configuration, though, especially graphics settings.

-When installing Dolphin Emulator, you have two options: a Stable version, or a Development version.
-Stable versions are released once every year or two, while Development versions can have multiple within the same day.
+When installing Dolphin Emulator, you have two options: a Stable version and a Development version.
+Stable versions are released once every year or two, while Development versions can be released multiple times within the same day.

 If you want to play it super-safe, you can use a Stable version, but I highly recommend simply using the latest Development version and updating once every week/two weeks.
 Issues don’t arise often in Development versions, and when they do they are quickly fixed.